manojkumardas7/distributed-scoring/README.md

     - first column should contain the parameters (case-insensitive)
     - second column can be an associated default value (optional) for the parameter
     - if no default value is provided the parameter will be a mandatory argument to be parsed to scoring pipeline
 - Step 4: Drop/Replace your exported model file (MOJO/PMML) inside the model folder.
 Additional steps depending on what your model format are specifed in below sections.
 Supported formats are: **PMML**, **MOJO**.
-Make sure you there is only one model file of an acceptable format present in the model folder
+Make sure you have only one model file of the acceptable format present in the model folder

 - Step 5: Edit the config.cfg file, for their arguments, below are the descriptions